Microscale Sensing with Strongly Interacting NV Ensembles at High Fields: RESULTS AND DISCUSSION

-Analyzing the outcome for the CPMG case, in Fig.~\ref{fig:results}~(a), we observe a decay in signal amplitude as NV concentration grows, making dipole-dipole interactions stronger, see Fig.~\ref{fig:results}~(c).
+Analyzing the outcome for the CPMG case, in Fig.~\ref{fig:results}~(a), we observe a rapid decay in signal amplitude as NV concentration increases.
+This decay occurs becayse at higher density, NV centers are closer together, leading to stronger dipole-dipole interactions, see Fig.~\ref{fig:results}~(c).
 Consequently, in Fig.~\ref{fig:results}~(b), we observe a sensitivity sweet spot for the CPMG.
-This is, for low NV density, the SNR improves with NV concentration, benefiting from the increasing of NV sensors, until the dipole-dipole interaction among NVs becomes overly strong, causing a rapid decay at 0.4 ppm.
-Then, according to our simulations, this is the optimal concentration for the CPMG scheme; nevertheless, further numerical analysis suggests that 0.4 ppm would serve as an upper bound (see SM~\cite{SM}).
+This is, for low NV density, the SNR improves with NV concentration, benefiting from the increasing of NV sensors, until the dipole-dipole interaction among NVs becomes overly strong, causing a decay at 0.4 ppm.
+Then, according to our numerical results, 0.4 ppm is the optimal concentration for the CPMG scheme; nevertheless, further numerical analysis suggests that this would serve as an upper bound (see SM~\cite{SM}).

-Concerning SHIELD protocols, in Fig.~\ref{fig:results}~(a), they exhibit minimal decay, indicating significant suppression of dipole-dipole interactions.
+Concerning SHIELD protocols, in Fig.~\ref{fig:results}~(a), they exhibit a gradual decay in signal amplitude as NV density increases.
+This is because dipole-dipole interactions become stronger, making the RWA less valid.
+Nevertheless, this decay is slow, indicating significant suppression of dipole-dipole interactions within the considered NV densities.
 In this regard, note that the SHIELD sequence incorporating the $A\bar{A}A\bar{A}$ block exhibits greater amplitude compared to the $A\bar{A}\bar{B}B$ configuration, although the latter demonstrates superior robustness, characterized by a slower decay.
 Moving to Fig.~\ref{fig:results}~(b), this shows that the reduction factor $f_r$ makes SHIELD protocols unsuitable in scenarios where dipole-dipole interactions among NVs are negligible.
 However, as the NV concentration increases, the amplitude penalty from $f_r$ is compensated by the dipole-dipole cancellation provided by SHIELD.
-This enables to operate with a large number of NV detectors, resulting in sensitivity levels that exceed those achieved by standard CPMG protocols even at its peak performance.
+This enables to operate with a large number of NV detectors, resulting in sensitivity levels that exceed those achieved by standard CPMG at its peak performance.